LLM Interface

 ----------------------------------------

-Silent fins dance deep.
+Silent fins whisper.

 ----------------------------------------

-Silent in their world.
+Silent currents in their dance—

 ----------------------------------------